 ︎︎︎

-Dynamic CGI animation with sound, rendered in 3D software.
+Dynamic CGI animation, rendered in 3D software.
 Untreated steel, opaque and engraved plexiglass.

 Installation: 145 x 81 x 50 cm